ChemotherapyFDA-approvedFirst-line

 Efficacy

-Studies show that FOLFIRINOX can improve overall survival in patients with pancreatic cancer, with a median survival of approximately 11.1 months.
+Studies show that FOLFIRINOX can improve overall survival and response rates in patients with pancreatic cancer, with approximately 31% of patients achieving a complete response.

 Side effects